davguy/PDFigCapX-TheXmassheep/README.md

 ### One more note on print statements:
 I have added a lot of print staments to test where the code breaks.
 I have not removed them yet.
 Dont let them confuse you.

+## Features
+this section is dedicated to where you can adjust things to your liking:
+### Image resolution
+to change the image resolution of your outputted images you can change the dpi value in the pdf2images function.
+The pdf2images function is located on line 21 in the utils.py script.
+### Textbox detection
+some of the crucial code parts are located around line 125 in the xpdf_process.py script.
+I havent looked into further detail yet.
+But you can expand the array of terms this function checks for.
+In my usecase it is helpful for example to also check for things like "Map" or "source" to get additional infos about the maps I am looking at.

+-> the script predominantly checks for the word "fig".

+I added soe things for example to look for sources - which seems to work partially.
+HAve yet to figure out how to do the same for maps.

 ## Documentation of changes I made to the original script

 ### Resolve the relative import nightmare: